zulip/zulip/docs/development/setup-vagrant.md

 On **macOS** this error is most likely to occur with Vagrant version 1.8.7 and is a [known issue](https://github.com/mitchellh/vagrant/issues/7997).

-The solution is to downgrade Vagrant to version 2.0.2 ([available here](https://releases.hashicorp.com/vagrant/2.0.2/)), or to use your system's version of `curl` instead of the one that ships with Vagrant:
+The solution is to upgrade Vagrant to a newer version, e..g 2.0.2 ([available here](https://releases.hashicorp.com/vagrant/2.0.2/)), or to use your system's version of `curl` instead of the one that ships with Vagrant: